303Lab/MusicBeat/README.md

 [1] Import to IDEA or Eclipse
 [2] Configure gulpfile.js
 [3] Complete email.properties.template & move to email.properties & same to jdbc.properties.template
+[4] Configure Spring, web.xml, Artifacts and tomcat server in IDEA.
+Then Add Jrebel to IDEA and run&debug it.

 ## Run in development
 For web